kovidgoyal/calibre/manual/faq.rst

 How do I run parts of calibre like news download and the Content server on my own linux server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, you must install calibre onto your linux server.
+First, you must install calibre onto your Linux server.
 If your server is using
-a modern linux distro, you should have no problems installing calibre onto it.
+a modern Linux distribution, you should have no problems installing calibre onto it.

 .. note::
     calibre needs GLIBC >= 2.17 and libstdc++ >= 6.0.17.
 If you have an older